 Remember the less you have, the cleaner a home can look.
 Consider looking into minimalism.
 Less is more for some.

 It is okay to feel you can never get it together.
 We all have at some point.
 Houses get messy.
 A tidy home will help reduce your stress.

 I suggest hiring someone to clean your house once if it is too hard.
 They rarely organize, but they will get the most important work done.
 When calling a cleaning company is honest.
-Some cleaning companies can also help with clutter, or even send out a second maid, and you can get extra things done like having the laundry folded.
+Some cleaning companies can also help with clutter.
+Or ask them to send out a second maid, and you can get extra things done like having the laundry folded.
 Then you can focus on decluttering.

 Over time, it will come together, and you will find it is easier to clean.

 If you liked this post read my other helpful cleaning posts.

 Click here to read my post on Speed Cleaning.